esaminu/githubSearch/README.md

 Clone this repo, run ``npm install`` then run ``npm start``

 ## How to Use
-Type your query in the search box then select one of the results to acess that user's repos, followers and followinf
+Type your query in the search box then select one of the results to acess that user's repos, followers and following